Recurring elements in the Final Fantasy series: Scenarios

 The scenario for Final Fantasy XI (2002) was created by Masato Kato, who returned for the expansion Rise of the Zilart.
 For Final Fantasy XIV (2010), the writer was Yaeko Sato, who also worked on XI and XII; Sato stayed on as lead writer for Final Fantasy XIV: A Realm Reborn (2013), alongside new writer Kazutoyo Maehiro.
 The lead writer for expansions beginning with Heavensward is Banri Oda.
 The scenario of Final Fantasy XVI is written by Maehiro.

 The first game to receive a direct sequel was Final Fantasy X; X-2 is set in the same fictional world of Spira while using a lighter tone than its predecessor.
 No sequel to Final Fantasy X was planned initially.
 Final Fantasy XIII was also intended to be a standalone game, and was later expanded into the series' first official trilogy with the development of XIII-2 (2011) and Lightning Returns (2013).
 Final Fantasy XV was expanded into a multimedia series to avoid creating a video game series; named the Final Fantasy XV Universe, it is split between pre-release media including a feature film and original net animation, and post-release content including other spin-off games and downloadable content.

-Final Fantasy VII was later expanded into a multimedia series gamed Compilation of Final Fantasy VII, which included video games (Before Crisis, Dirge of Cerberus, Crisis Core) and film projects (Advent Children, Last Order).
+Final Fantasy VII was later expanded into a multimedia series named Compilation of Final Fantasy VII, which included video games (Before Crisis, Dirge of Cerberus, Crisis Core) and film projects (Advent Children, Last Order).
 A different subseries linked by common elements, and indirectly inspired by the Compilation, is Fabula Nova Crystallis Final Fantasy; while the subseries' games have unique settings and stories, they all share a common mythos surrounding crystals and their associated deities.
 Fabula Nova Crystallis was originally planned as a platform for the development of multiple games planned out in advance, compared to Final Fantasy producer Shinji Hashimoto to the Star Wars and The Lord of the Rings film franchises.
 Eventually mixed reactions to the subseries prompted Square Enix to move away from the esoteric and complex storylines it incorporated.

 A world later incorporated into the Final Fantasy series is Ivalice, the setting for games within the game collection known as the Ivalice Alliance.
 Taking place within a single world across a large time period, Ivalice is the setting for Final Fantasy Tactics (1997), Final Fantasy XII, and Vagrant Story (2000).
 Vagrant Story did not originally take place in Ivalice, being incorporated into the subseries by Square Enix long after its release.
 The game's references to other Final Fantasy games were originally intended as fan service.
 Ivalice itself was the creation of Yasumi Matsuno, the main creative force behind Tactics and Vagrant Story.
 It first appeared in Tactics.
 Matsuno's work with Ivalice later inspired the scenarios for A Realm Reborn.